Review: AYLA (2017)

 Elton (Nicholas Wilder GUT, AFGHAN HOUND) never got over the death of his then four-year-old sister Ayla.
 Thirty years later he’s still obsessed with her, even hallucinating her presence watching him as he has sex with his girlfriend Alex (Sarah Schoofs, MEME, INFERNUM).
 He finds a pod in the woods that hatches into a grown version of Ayla (Tristan Risk HARVEST LAKE, FETISH FACTORY).
 A grown version with the mind of a child, one that he will have to educate and teach how to be human.
 None of this sits well with Alex or his family, especially his mother (Dee Wallace CRITTERS, DOLLS) who has to deal with her daughter’s bizarre return.
 Can this end anything but badly?

 The film also has a very strong and not exactly healthy sexual element.
 I’m not going to give anything away, but you’ll probably be able to guess where things end up going.
 AYLA doesn’t shy away from taboo areas.
-Thankfully the cast, especially Wilder and Risk are able to deliver the performances it calls for.
-Also look for genre stalwarts Bill Oberst Jr. (THE CHAIR, CIRCUS OF THE DEAD) and Andrew Sensenig (DIVERGE, UPSTREAM COLOR)in small roles.
+Thankfully, the cast, especially Wilder and Risk, are able to deliver the performances it calls for.
+Also look for genre stalwarts Bill Oberst Jr. (PAINKILLER, CIRCUS OF THE DEAD) and Andrew Sensenig (DIVERGE, UPSTREAM COLOR)in small roles.